hanez/rusty/README.md

 My plan is to switch from Docker to native Linux Containers at some time but I am faster in building the prototype using Docker... ;)

+## Prerequisites

+ * Docker...!
+What a wonder... :)
+ * Be sure to be member of the docker group.
+Else, you need to do all the next steps as user root.
+I will not cover this here!

 ## Get the code

     git clone https://git.xw3.org/hanez/rusty